-Aloe vera can decrease blood sugar, and this could cause a problem with diabetes medications.
+Aloe vera juice can decrease blood sugar, and this could cause a problem with diabetes medications (1).

-Aloe vera can also interact with sevoflurane (used as anesthesia during surgery) and warfarin (used as a blood thinner).
+Aloe vera juice can also interact with sevoflurane (used as anesthesia during surgery) (52).
+The juice exerts anti-platelet effects and may interfere with drugs like warfarin (used as a blood thinner) (53).

-It’s unsafe for pregnant or breastfeeding women, so avoid use.
-Aloe vera must also be avoided for children below 12 years of age.
+Aloe vera juice could be unsafe for pregnant or breastfeeding women.
+The juice must also be avoided in children below 12 years of age.